intelsdi-x/snap/CONTRIBUTING.md

 - How urgent is the need (nice to have feature or need to have)?
 - Does this align with the goals of Snap?

-When **proposing a new approach**, understanding the use case is key.
-We organize these requests into a RFC process.
-RFCs must include:
+When **proposing a RFC**, understanding the use case is key.
+This type of issue includes:
 - A start and end date for comments
 - A set of required participants
-- A proposal that includes what is in and out of scope
+- A proposal with a straightforward explanation as well as what is in and out of scope

 ### What is an RFC?

 The Snap maintainers use RFCs, loosely based off the [EITF practice](https://www.ietf.org/rfc.html), to discuss proposed architectural and organizational improvements to the project.
 While most RFCs will originate from the maintainers, we welcome all users suggesting improvements through the RFC process.

-When **proposing a new approach to solving a challenge**, whether technical or organizational, open a request for comment (RFC).
-If you are ever unsure whether you should do so, open a regular issue and maintainers will help you groom it into a RFC.
+If you're not sure if you need to open one, you can always [discuss your idea on Slack](http://slack.snap-telemetry.io) beforehand.

 ## Contributing Code